anjathiart/Taper_journey/README.md

 # Taper_journal
-An app where you can track your journey on psychiatric medications
+An app where you can track your journey of being on psychiatric / psychoactive medications